Meet the Trustees

 Christina Hill Williams DL

-Dr Christina Hill Williams DL, MA, FRGS, FRSA, has spent most of her career with national charities, two of which she has run as Chief Executive Officer, and three of which work in the environmental field.
-She also served as a Non-executive Director of Berkshire Healthcare NHS Trust, and when it became a Foundation Trust, she was elected Governor for West Berkshire, and then Lead Governor of the whole Trust.
-She works as a Mental Health Act Manager for the NHS throughout Berkshire, and for two private providers.
-She also sits nationally on the First Tier Tribunal (Tax Chamber) for HM Courts and Tribunals Service.
+Dr Christina Hill Williams DL MA FRGS FRSA has spent most of her career with national charities, two of which she has run as chief executive officer, and three of which work in the enviromental field.
+She has also served as a non-executive director of an NHS Trust, and as an elected Governor and Lead Governor of an NHS Foundation Trust.
+She continues to work as a Mental Health Act Manager in Berkshire, and nationally as a member of the First Tier Tribunal (Tax Chamber) for HM Courts and Tribunals Service.

-Christina served for 12 years on the Lord Chancellor's Advisory Committee on Justices of the Peace (Berkshire), chairing both its Appointments Panel, and its West Berkshire Advisory Sub-committee, which is unusual for a non- Magistrate.
-She was made a Deputy Lieutenant of the Royal County of Berkshire in 2005, served as High Sheriff 2009-2010, received the Freedom of the City of London in 2010, and was made a Life Member of the Guild of Freemen of the City of London in 2013.
+Christina served for 12 years on the Lord Chancellor's Advisory Committee on Justices of the Peace (Berkshire), chairing its Appointments Panel and its West Berkshire Advisory Sub Committee.
+She was made a Deputy Lieutenant of the Royal County of Berkshire in 2005 and served as High Sheriff 2009-2010.
+She was the first of the Berkshire female High Sheriffs already to be a Deputy Lieutenant and is currently the longest serving Berkshire Deputy Lieutenant.
+In 2010 she received the Freedom of the City of London and was made a Life Member of the Guild of Freemen of the City of London in 2013.

 Her national charity roles have included serving as a Board member of the YWCA and chairing the YWCA National Appeal Committee.
-In Berkshire, she serves as a Vice President of CPRE, and as Chairman of the League of Friends of the Royal Berkshire Hospital (Reading).
+In Berkshire she serves as President of the National Trust Reading Centre; President (and former Chair) of the League of Friends of the Royal Berkshire Hospital; President of the Society for the Protection of Ascot and its Environs; Vice Patron of the Abbeyfield Society in Reading and Vice President (and former Chair) of Berkshire CPRE.

-Christina was a co-founder of Berkshire Gardens Trust in 2008, served as its first Chairman, was appointed a Vice President in 2013, and became President in 2019 on the retirement of Lady Wroughton.
+Christina was a co-founder of Berkshire Gardens Trust in 2008, served as its first Chair, was appointed a Vice President in 2013, and became President in 2019 on the retirement of Lady Wroughton.